 A call is made for applications each year.
 This award carries a $2000 cash prize and a medal.

 An ASPS member may apply for the Award or be nominated by another member.
-The research must have been done within 10 years of their PhD, or within 10 cumulative years of employment subsequent to the year in which their PhD thesis was submitted.
+The research must have been done within 10 years of their PhD, or within 10 cumulative years of employment subsequent to the year in which their PhD thesis was submitted (excluding career breaks).

 Proudly sponsored by Functional Plant Biology

-The RN Robertson Travelling Fellowship is designed to support an early career researcher to undertake a research visit outside their host institution.
+The RN Robertson Travelling Fellowship is designed to support early career researchers to undertake a research visit outside their host institution.
 A biographical memoir of Bob Robertson is available on the Australian Academy of Science website.

-A call for applications will be made each year, for one award each year to a maximum value of $4000.
+A call for applications will be made each year, for one or more awards to a maximum value of $4000 per award and total of $7000 awarded each year.

 The fellowship supports graduate student and recent PhD graduate members of ASPS to undertake research at another institution outside of the Australian state in which their current research institution resides, by providing access to expertise and facilities outside of that currently available to them.
 For overseas applicants, the proposed host research institution must be within Australia.